Grigoris Makos

-Grigoris Makos (Γρηγόρης Μάκος; born 18 January 1987) is a Greek former professional footballer who played as a defensive midfielder.
+Grigoris Makos (Γρηγόρης Μάκος; born 18 January 1987) is a Greek former professional footballer who played as a midfielder.

 Club career

 Panionios

 In 2000, Makos signed for Panionios from Ilioupoli at the age of 13.
 After impressing in the youth academy, he was eventually called up to the Greece national football team in 2003 and made his debut in a match against Proodeftiki on 23 May 2004.
 Makos scored his first goal for Panionios on 1 October 2005, against Levadiakos.
 And his first ever European goal vs Bordeaux on 20 December 2007.
 He was appointed captain in 2006 at the age of 19.
 During his time at the club, he had become one of Panionios' most important players making over 100 appearances for the club at the young age of 21 and guiding them to successive fifth-place finishes.
 His impressive performances attracted interest from the "big three" of Greece and also from teams abroad.
 In the end Makos agreed to join AEK Athens.